-Lepromatous leprosy: Many small bumps or larger raised rashes of variable size and shape appear on the skin.
+Lepromatous leprosy: Many small or larger raised bumps of variable size and shape appear on the skin.
 There are more areas of numbness than in tuberculoid leprosy, and certain muscle groups may be weak.
 Much of the skin and many areas of the body, including the kidneys, nose, and testes, may be affected.
 In affected men, the breasts may enlarge.
 People may lose their eyelashes and eyebrows.

 Borderline leprosy: Features of both tuberculoid and lepromatous leprosy are present.
 Without treatment, borderline leprosy may become less severe and more like the tuberculoid form, or it may worsen and become more like the lepromatous form.

 The most severe symptoms result from infection of the peripheral nerves, which causes deterioration of the sense of touch and a corresponding inability to feel pain and temperature.
 People with peripheral nerve damage may unknowingly burn, cut, or otherwise harm themselves.
 Repeated damage may eventually lead to loss of fingers and toes.
 Also, damage to peripheral nerves may cause muscle weakness that can result in deformities.
 For example, the fingers may be weakened, causing them to curve inward (like a claw).
 Muscles may become too weak to flex the foot—a condition called footdrop.
 Infected nerves may enlarge so that during a physical examination, doctors can feel them.

 Skin infection can lead to areas of swelling and lumps, which can be particularly disfiguring on the face.